snowflakes14/npng/README.md

 # Npng

 Npng — an educational raster image storage format.
 Implemented in Rust.
-The official library (lib) will be published later.
+The official library (libnpng) is soon

 ------------------------------------------------------------